raph333/Consensus-residue-contact-calculator/README.md

 2. path to reference alignment in fasta format (see previous section)
 3. path to file for Pfam-domain and PDB-chain cross-referencing from the SIFTS-database (see previous section)
 4. Pfam-domain-ID of interest (e.g. PF00071): Argument is required to automatically identify the relevant part of the structures.
 For instance, in complex structures, only the chain containing the Pfam-domain of interest is used for analysis.
 Also note that only one chain per PDB-file is used.
 For instance, if a PDB-file contains multiple chains which contain the Pfam-domain of interest, only the first (alphabetically) is used.
-5. Reference structure PDB-ID (e.g. 1g16): The positions in the reference alignment are used as a common residue numbering system.
+5. reference structure PDB-ID (e.g. 1g16): The positions in the reference alignment are used as a common residue numbering system.
 However, in most cases researchers have a particular structure of interest.
 For this reason, the software also provides the PDB-residue-numbers of the equivalent residues in the stucture of interest - referred to as 'reference structure'.
 Simply provide the PDB-ID of your most interesting structure in the data set.

 Example:
 bash runall.sh path/to/pdb_files_directory path/to/reference_alignment.fa path/to/pdb_chain_pfam.csv PF00071 1g16